noanabeshima/matryoshka-saes/README.md

 See `train_toy.ipynb` for the code to train a Matryoshka and Vanilla SAE on the toy model.

-The toy model in this repo is very similar to the excellent concurrent work [Toy Model of Feature Absorption](https://www.lesswrong.com/posts/kcg58WhRxFA9hv9vN/toy-models-of-feature-absorption-in-saes).
+The toy model in this repo is very similar to the excellent concurrent work [Toys Model of Feature Absorption](https://www.lesswrong.com/posts/kcg58WhRxFA9hv9vN/toy-models-of-feature-absorption-in-saes).
 <br><br>
 ![image](https://github.com/user-attachments/assets/ba5be9d7-b8b3-4583-b8a0-7a6ae248aa42)
 <br><br>